Areas of Expertise

 Training and education

-I’m a registered Clinical Psychologist, accredited with the Health and Care Professionals Council, with 7 years of clinical experience working in the UK and Spain.
-I also have a PhD in Psychology, and recently completed a Clinical Research Fellowship in Child and Adolescent Clinical Psychology at Imperial College London and NHS.
+I’m a registered Clinical Psychologist, accredited with the Health and Care Professionals Council, with more than 8 years of clinical experience working in the UK and Spain.
+I also have a PhD in Psychology, and completed a Clinical Research Fellowship in Child and Adolescent Clinical Psychology at Imperial College London and NHS.

 I’m currently working as a Clinical Psychologist at the Maudsley Hospital, London, within the Enhanced Treatment Service team.
 Previously, I worked as a Clinical Psychologist in NHS Child and Adolescent Mental Health Services across several locations within Central and North West London NHS Foundation Trust, including outpatient services, and also inpatient unit, day program and intensive community treatment services.
 Alongside my clinical work, I have extensive academic and teaching experience.
 I’ve presented at multiple international and national conferences and have authored and co-authored more than 20 academic publications.